OCA/account-analytic/product_analytic/README.rst

 Usage
 =====

-This module allows you to configure an **income analytic account** and an **expense analytic account** on products and on product categories.
-When you select the product in an invoice line, it will check if this product has an income analytic account (for customer invoice/refunds) or an expense analytic account (for supplier invoice/refunds) ; if it doesn't find any, it checks if the category of the product has an income or expense analytic account ; if an analytic account is found, it will be set by default on the invoice line.
+This module allows you to configure analytic distribution models on products and on product categories.
+When you select the product in an invoice line, it will check if this product has analytic distribution models configured; if it doesn't find any, it checks if the category of the product has; if some analytic distribution model is found, it will be set by default on the invoice line.

 Changelog